Skip to main content

 Logitech F310

 Here’s another budget controller option.
-For less than $20 (no, that’s not a typo), you can nab the Logitech F310.
 There’s nothing fancy about it, but it models itself after the old PS3 DualShock controller.
 It still has all the basics – two joysticks, shoulder bumpers/triggers, four standard face buttons, plus an 8-way directional pad.

 This controller is probably best for PC gamers who prefer using a keyboard and mouse for most games.
 When you do come across a game that just works better with (or exclusively required) a gamepad, dust off the F310 and get playing.